 Please enjoy this exclusive, behind-the-scenes footage of an episode of PBS's "Made in Virginia."
 Brought to you by Atlantic Union Bank, a proud supporter of Virginia businesses.

 The bottling line that we got, about a year ago, has been fantastic.
 And it has opened up new opportunities for us because not everybody goes out to restaurants or bars.
 A lot of people will pick up a 6-pack of their favorite beer – hopefully ours – at the grocery store and take it home with them.

 Bottling begins with prepping the bottles and assembling 6-pack boxes.
 The bottles are put on a table and fed into the line.
 The labeler puts a label on the bottles.
 The bottles are then sanitized 9 at a time.
-Then the bottles are purged and continue to the filler 6 at a time. the bottles are then filled with beer.
-The bottles are sprayed with a bit of water to get all the oxygen out. the bottles are capped and crimped.
+Then the bottles are purged and continue to the filler six at a time.
+The bottles are then filled with beer.
+The bottles are sprayed with a bit of water to get all the oxygen out.
+The bottles are capped and crimped.
 Finally, they are inspected, packed by hand and then sent to cold storage to wait for pick up.